AbubakerShekhani/chat-based-ai-assistant/frontend/docs/about.md

 <MiniChat />

-### Hi, I'm Steve 👋
+## Hi, I'm Steve 👋

 I'm a **product manager**, **frontend developer**, **avid cyclist**, and **casual pianist**.

-I’m currently a **Senior Product Manager** at [Workato](https://www.workato.com), where I manage a suite of platform connectors and stateful data storage solutions.
+I'm currently a **Senior Product Manager** at [Workato](https://www.workato.com), where I manage a suite of platform connectors and stateful data storage solutions.

 Previously, I was a **Product Manager** at [Shopee](https://shopee.sg), focusing on enhancing the buyer-seller chat experience across both mobile and web e-commerce platforms.
 Before transitioning into product management, I spent three years as a **Software Engineer** at [Amadeus](https://www.amadeus.com), where I modernized the Airport Management System's dashboard and reporting modules using Angular-based Single Page Application architecture.
 I also played a key role in improving the stability of their messaging module.